GSWS-Dashboard/.github/profile/README.md

 ---
 Latest update (29-07-2025): we have also provided [talliki vandanam status](https://github.com/Talliki-Vandanam-Status), as per GSWS please access it from here, this page is completely updated for Grama ward sachivalayam uses, feel free to contact if you face any issues with gsws.
 NEW UPDATE: now special tools are working related to GSWS dashboard, Citizens of ap can now access without logging into GSWS portal.
+New UPDATE: Users are reported some tools are not working, currently we have fixed all the issues with GSWS DASHBOARD you can access them, they are working.